patyatun/Software_Engineering/README.md

 - **cmd + Shift + O**: display a list of symbols (functions, classes, variables) in the current file.

 ### 10. DSL
+As an additional feature to the management system, I implemented a Domain Specific Language to demonstrate how a custom language can be used to define and process the orders in a structured and readable manner.
+While not directly integrated into the main application, this DSL helped me understand the concept of create a domain specific language.

+The DSL is defined using regular expressions using re module in Python.
+The grammar rules speify the structure of a valid coffee order, consisting of an "Order:" keyword followed by a list of order items.
+Each order item is composed of a quantity and a product type (Tea, Non-Coffee, or Coffee).
+The *parse_order* function takes a string representing an order and analizes it according to the defined grammar rules.
+It then calculates the total cost based on the quantities and corresponding product prices.

+By leveraging a DSL, users can express coffee orders in an intuitive way, without having to navigate through a GUI.
+You can find the code here: [DSL](https://github.com/patyatun/Software_Engineering/blob/main/DSL_Coffee.py)

 ### 11. Functional programming